mishal1/boris-bikes2/README.md

 - accept a bike from the station
 - release a bike to the garage
 - accept a bike from the garage
-- release a bike when to the station
+- release a bike to the station

 it interacts with:
 - Bike